yolao/ornithopter.io/README.md

 are intuitively labeled; controllers, helpers, libraries, models, vendors and views all within the main **application** folder.

+### Quick Installation

+Ornithopter.io will work out of the box if you download the zip and unpack the contents.
+Just make sure you have **mod_rewrite enabled**.
+The .htaccess included routes everything to index.php already.
+Modify as required for your purposes.

+##### Using Composer (Command line)

+    composer create-project olscore/ornithopter.io folder_name

 ### Structuring your website or web application

 Your website or web application should be made up of files in the **controllers**,